IT Support for Law Firms

 - QuickBooks (desktop) to QuickBooks Online

-- Practice Management to Clio, LEAP or CosmoLex
+- Practice Management to Clio, LEAP, or CosmoLex

-- Document Storage / Management to OneDrive or LexWorkplace
+- Document Storage/Management to OneDrive or LexWorkplace

 Many law firms are in some phase of transitioning each element of their firm’s technology to cloud-based tools.
 And with each step, there’s one less thing your on-premise serve is needed for.

 The natural progression here is that, eventually, there is no remaining need for an on-premise server.
-Once you’ve moved email, your main software applications and your files/folders to the cloud, there is no longer a need for onsite servers in the first place.
+Once you’ve moved email, your main software applications, and your files/folders to the cloud, there is no longer a need for onsite servers in the first place.

 But here’s the thing.